-- Skill coaching would involve going over a foothold that lies ahead, but also providing different scenarios you may encounter in the future and how to approach them – like when to use edging (using pressure on the inside edge of your shoe with your big toe) vs. smearing (no foothold is present, so you rely on the friction of your shoe).
+Skill coaching would involve going over a foothold that lies ahead, but also providing different scenarios you may encounter in the future and how to approach them.

 Sales managers typically coach sellers through individual deals.
 While that’s important, skill coaching is imperative to building a coaching culture and preparing sellers for consistent quota attainment.
 Continue reading to discover the distinctions between the two and which will be more lucrative for your organization.

 Deal coaching focuses on buyers and what resources are needed to engage them and move them further along the sales funnel.
 While typically unstructured, these sessions help reps work through specific deals in their pipeline for more immediate impact.

 The goal of deal coaching is to remove stalled or unqualified deals, adjust effort toward real opportunities, and strategize how to tackle those opportunities.
 In deal coaching sessions, managers ask questions like: